Asset Accounts

 Table 4: Structure of monetary ecosystem asset account with illustrative synthetic values in thousand currency units (adapted from SEEA EA Table 10.1)[87:1]

-The accounting entries distinguish five broad types of change in the monetary value of ecosystem assets[88]:
+The accounting entries distinguish five broad types of change in the monetary value of ecosystem assets[88].
+Understanding what each one captures helps you interpret your accounts correctly:

-- Ecosystem conversions record additions and reductions in monetary value resulting from changes in ecosystem type at a given location.
-A decrease in value is recorded for the ecosystem type from which area has been converted, and an increase for the type to which it has been converted; there is no expectation that these will be offsetting in monetary terms.
+- Ecosystem conversions record additions and reductions resulting from changes in ecosystem type at a given location.
+When mangroves are cleared for aquaculture, a decrease in value is recorded for mangroves and an increase for the new aquaculture pond ecosystem.
+There is no expectation that these will be offsetting in monetary terms -- mangroves typically provide far more total ecosystem services than the aquaculture ponds that replace them.

-- Other changes in volume capture two categories: catastrophic losses, which are decreases in value due to large-scale, discrete and recognisable events that cause significant loss in ecosystem condition; and reappraisals, which record changes in value due to updated information about expected future demand for ecosystem services or changed expectations about future condition (SEEA EA para 10.38)[89].
+- Other changes in volume capture two categories: catastrophic losses, which are decreases in value due to large-scale, discrete events that cause significant loss in ecosystem condition (a mass bleaching event, an oil spill); and reappraisals, which record changes in value due to updated information about expected future demand for ecosystem services or changed expectations about future condition (SEEA EA para 10.38)[89].

-- Revaluation records changes in the monetary value of ecosystem assets that are due solely to movements in the unit prices of ecosystem services, distinct from any actual physical changes in the asset.
+- Revaluation records changes in monetary value due solely to movements in the unit prices of ecosystem services, distinct from any physical changes in the asset.
 Following the SEEA CF convention, changes in value resulting from changes in the quantity or quality of future flows of ecosystem services are not revaluations and should be recorded under the appropriate entry above (SEEA EA para 10.41)[90].

 It should be noted that the UN Statistical Commission, in adopting the SEEA EA in 2021, identified "outstanding methodological concerns related to chapters 8 to 11 on valuation" (SEEA EA Preface para 8).
 Accordingly, the valuation chapters have the status of "internationally recognised statistical principles and recommendations" rather than a full international statistical standard.
 Compilers should be aware that monetary ecosystem asset valuation methods continue to evolve, and should document the methods and assumptions used in their valuations transparently.

 Degradation.
 In SEEA EA, ecosystem degradation represents the decline in condition multiplied by the associated loss of future ecosystem service flows, valued in monetary terms[91].
-Degradation plays an analogous role to depletion for individual assets, representing a cost that should be deducted in calculating net income measures.
+It is the ecosystem equivalent of depletion: the cost of using an ecosystem harder than it can sustain.
 The SEEA EA states that the approach "involves measuring the value of degradation in terms of loss in future value of ecosystem services due to a decline in ecosystem condition"[92].
+For a policy-maker, degradation is the number to watch -- it tells you what ecosystem decline is costing your economy.

 3.6 Produced Assets in the Ocean Domain

-While the focus of environmental-economic accounting is on environmental (non-produced) assets, ocean accounts must also consider produced assets located in or used for ocean-based activities.
-Produced assets are "assets that have come into existence as outputs of production processes"[93] and include fixed assets, inventories, and valuables.
+While this Circular focuses primarily on environmental (non-produced) assets, ocean accounts must also include produced assets -- the infrastructure, vessels, and equipment that humans have built for ocean-based activities.
+Produced assets are "assets that have come into existence as outputs of production processes"[93].
+Including them alongside environmental assets provides a complete picture of total ocean wealth and reveals important interdependencies.

 Types of produced assets in the ocean domain